 Executive summary

 Growing concern about climate change has driven climate change regulation in recent years.
-Some industry-wide regulations stand out, such as climate change laws, disclosure standards or the Climate and Environmental Taxonomies.
-In addition, other regulatory trends that are specific to the financial industry also stand out, notably supervisory stress tests, supervisory expectations or the developments in risk transparency standards (Pillar 3 ESG).
+Some industry-wide regulations stand out, such as climate change laws, disclosure standards, or climate and environmental taxonomies.
+Other regulatory trends are specific to the financial industry, such as risk management and supervisory expectations, regulatory stress testing, and developments in industry transparency standards.

 Main Content